Doubly Regularized Entropic Wasserstein Barycenters: Introduction

 \subsection{Contributions}

-Our contributions are the following: \begin{itemize} \item in Section~\ref{sec:statics}, we discuss basic variational properties of $(\lambda,\tau)$-barycenters.
+The contributions of our work are the following: \begin{itemize} \item in Section~\ref{sec:statics}, we discuss basic variational properties of $(\lambda,\tau)$-barycenters.
 In particular, we prove that for $\lambda,\tau>0$, they have a smooth log-density (Thm.~\ref{thm:characterization}) and we derive a dual formulation (Prop.~\ref{prop:dual}). \item in Section~\ref{sec:approximation}, we study the approximation error of $(\lambda,\tau)$-barycenter with respect to the unregularized Wasserstein barycenter for the square-distance cost.
 We prove that for smooth marginals $\nu_1,\dots,\nu_K$, the suboptimality of $(\lambda,\nicefrac{\lambda}{2})$-barycenters in the Wasserstein barycenter functional $G_0$ is of the order $\lambda^2$ and that the same holds for Sinkhorn divergence barycenters (Thm.~\ref{thm:approx}).
-We also compute and discuss the closed form of $(\lambda,\tau)$-barycenters between isotropic Gaussians (Prop.~\ref{prop:gaussians}).
+We also compute and discuss the closed-form of $(\lambda,\tau)$-barycenters between isotropic Gaussian distributions (Prop.~\ref{prop:gaussians}).

 \item In Section~\ref{sec:statistics}, we give stability bounds for $(\lambda,\tau)$-barycenters (Thm.~\ref{thm:stability}).
 A consequence of these stability bounds is that they can be estimated in relative entropy given $n$ independent samples from each $\nu_k$ with an expected error in $O(\tau^{-1}(1+\lambda^{-d/2})n^{-1/2})$.